asardaes/dtwclust/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs
+* There were no ERRORs or WARNINGs

-Suggested package "TSdist" couldn't be installed under Linux (dependency X11 required but not available)

-Examples take around 20 seconds total to run
+* Examples take around 20 seconds total to run

+### NOTEs

+* New package

 ## Downstream dependencies